 And what about learning the art of campdrafting?
 An iconic all-Australian horse sport that sees you cutting out a beast from the camp and free-wheeling it around some pegs in an arena.
-Half the nation is infatuated with this horse sport where it comes down to precision, speed, agility and great partnering between you and your horse.
+Half the nation is infatuated with this horse sport, where it all comes down to precision, speed, agility and a great partnership between you and your horse.

 The Goomboorian Campdraft Ride offers exactly that!

-The five day ride itinerary begins at guide and host, Andrew McCarthy’s cattle property that skirts Mount Goomboorian, east of Gympie in the south east corner of Queensland (3 hours drive from Brisbane).
-For the next two days you’ll ride this patch of paradise slipping into the day-to-day runnings of a small scale cattle property.
+The five-day ride begins at a cattle property owned by guide and host, Andrew McCarthy.
+The property skirts Mount Goomboorian, east of Gympie in the south east corner of Queensland (3 hours drive from Brisbane).
+For the first two days you’ll ride this patch of paradise, slipping into the day-to-day runnings of a small scale cattle property.

-In a former life, Andrew managed cattle stations in remote Western Australia and was a police man.
-He knows his way around a horse and working with cattle and is very good at passing on his knowledge in a modest way.
-As part of the two days you’ll muster, draft and process cattle in the yards and learn to drench, brand or draft, depending on the time of year.
+In a former life, Andrew managed cattle stations in remote Western Australia and was a policeman.
+He knows his way around a horse and working with cattle, and is very good at passing on his knowledge in a modest way.
+During these two days you’ll muster, draft and process cattle in the yards and learn to drench, brand or draft, depending on the time of year.

-This is all conducted as a hands-on experience where you’ll get down and dirty and get a glimpse into everyday life as a grazier.
-Not to mention, the deep satisfaction you receive after a day in the saddle mustering, then sitting around a blazing camp fire under a canopy of stars with a beer in hand and some gut-filling camp cooking.
+This is all conducted as a hands-on experience where you’ll get down and dirty and catch a glimpse of everyday life for a grazier.
+Not to mention the deep satisfaction you receive after a day in the saddle mustering, then sitting around a blazing camp fire under a canopy of stars with a beer in hand and some hearty camp tucker in your belly.

 For the first three nights you’ll literally be camping on top of a mountain, Mount Goomboorian to be exact.
 It’s hard to explain the vista and majesty of this campsite until you see it with your own eyes.
-But let me try, it boasts 360 degree views stretching to the west and to the east where you can see the sand dunes near Noosa.
-It’s an incredible camp where you’ll enjoy true bush comforts, including a tent large enough to swing a cat in, stretcher bed with all linen provided, bed side table, you’ll be more than comfortable.
+But let me try: it boasts 360-degree views stretching to the west and the east, where you can see the sand dunes near Noosa.
+It’s an incredible camp where you’ll enjoy true bush comforts, including a tent large enough to swing a cat in, stretcher bed with all linen provided, bedside table… you’ll be more than comfortable.

-The final two days of the itinerary, you and your horse will be transported up the road to Rod Cotter’s property near Widgee.
-Let me just say, this is a WORLD-FIRST, never before has a camp draft clinic been offered as a riding holiday experience.
+For the final two days of the itinerary, you and your horse will be transported up the road to Rod Cotter’s property near Widgee.
+Let me just say, this is a WORLD FIRST.
+Never before has a campdraft clinic been offered as a riding holiday experience.

-For two days he’ll break down the sport of campdrafting into sections that you master with one-on-one tutelage before joining it all together in a safe and fun environment.
-Rod is a kind, patient and expert teacher that can teach both beginner to experienced riders.
-By the end of the two-day clinic you’ll have raced a couple of cows out of the camp and around a peg or two and hopefully through the finishing gate.
+Rod Cotter will break down the sport of campdrafting into sections that you’ll master with one-on-one tutelage before putting it all together in a safe and fun environment.
+Rod is a kind, patient and expert teacher who can teach everyone from beginner to experienced riders.
+By the end of the two-day clinic you’ll have raced a couple of cows out of the camp and around a peg or two, and hopefully through the finishing gate.

-Believe me, when road testing this ride, I was lucky to partake in the campdraft clinic and after two runs I was well and truly addicted to this kick-ass horse sport.
+When road testing this ride, I was lucky enough to partake in the campdraft clinic and believe me, after two runs I was well and truly addicted to this kick-ass horse sport.

 time in the saddle: on average 5 to 6 hours per day

-breed of horses: The majority of the riding herd are quarter horses (geldings), bred by a famous Quarter Horse stallion Acres Destiny or Doc’s Spinifex bloodlines.
+breed of horses: The majority of the riding herd are Quarter Horses (geldings), all with close connections to one of two famous Quarter Horse stallions: Acres Destiny and Doc’s Spinifex.

-weight limit: 95kgs *Please contact us for a further assessment if you are above this weight.
+weight limit: 95kg *Please contact us for a further assessment if you are above this weight.

-group size: minimum of 10 and a maximum of 12 guests
+group size: a minimum of 8 and a maximum of 10 guests

 seasons: March to July